 Trekking in Nepal information

-The best time to trekking in Nepal is between March- April, and Sept- November.
+The best time to trek in Nepal is between March- April, and Sept- November.
 Between March- April, the hill is blanketed with beautiful flowering rhododendron and other various types of flowering and non-flowering vegetations.
-And during the time between Sept- November, the temperature is mild and not much snow in the mountain and it is very pleasant to trek in the mountain.
+And during the time between Sept- November, the temperature is mild, and not much snow in the mountain and it is very pleasant to trek in the mountain.

 Nepal offers us various treks varying from easy to adventurous.
 Some easy and popular treks in Nepal are Ghorepani- Poonhill Trekking, Dhampus-Sarangkot Trekking, Everest View Trekking, Chisapani- Nagarkot Trekking, Dhulikhel- Changunarayan Trekking, Nagarjun Hiking, Sundarijal Hiking, Sivapuri Hiking, and many more.
 Similarly, some popular adventurous but rewarding trekking in Nepal are Everest Base Camp Trekking, Gokyo Valley Trekking, Everest Three Passes Trekking, Makalu Base Camp Trekking, Kanchenjungha Base Camp Trekking, Upper Mustang Trekking, Langtang Valley Trekking, Langtang- Gosainkunda Trekking, Annapurna Base Camp Trekking, Dolpo Region Trekking, Manaslu Base Camp Trekking and so on.

 trekking route in Nepal

 While trekking in Nepal, one has to work 4/5-8 hours daily.
 The trek always commences after breakfast.
 The trekking is pleasant to walk in off the beaten track in the mountain.
 The trekkers are to be with a sufficient amount of drinking water and some snacks during the trek.
 If any inconveniences occur during the trek, inform the trekking leader.